 Own an EV?
 Consider buying this fire extinguisher specifically for electric cars

 Own an EV?
-Consider buying this fire extinguisher specifically for electric cars1 min read .
-Updated: 17 Nov 2021, 09:23 AM IST
+Consider buying this fire extinguisher specifically for electric cars

 Capable of throwing water from a distance of around 25 feet, the Rosenbauer fire extinguisher can be placed under a burning vehicle or can even reach inside its cabin.